Salkantay Trek to Machu Picchu 5 Days/ 4 Nights

 • Breakfast on the first day

-• Lunch and dinner of the last day
+• Lunch and dinner on the last day

-• Visit to the hot springs in Aguas Calientes
+• Visit the hot springs in Aguas Calientes

 • Insurance of any kind